 Fast forward into the 21st century and we are still here.
 We are the descendants of our ancestors.
 We are the descendants of the ones who refused to relocate.

-Though many of us may look differently we are our ancestors children.
+us may look differently we are our ancestors children.

 We are the Red people, copper people, Aboriginals of Turtle Island.
 Some of us may look like and have European features, some of us may look black, some may look Asian and some of us may look Spanish.
 As a matter of fact, we look like everyone whose ever invaded the east coast and infiltrated our families.